Yuhong11/spartan2gaussian/README.md

 # A Geometry Parser for Spartan Outputs
+# 1) Usage: python2.x spartan2gaussian.py file1.sdf file2.sdf ...
+x = 6 or 7
-Writen in Python, takes any number of spartan outputs in the command line.
+Written in Python.
+It takes any number of Spartan output files (*.sdf) within the command line, parsing them and splitting them into individual Gaussian (03/09) input format with editable job-type prefixes.
-Reads and split geometries into different files.